-Wear a hat with a wide brim that protects your face and neck works best.
+Wear a hat with a wide brim that protects your face and neck.
 Avoid straw hats with holes that let sunlight through.
 If you wear a baseball cap or visor, be sure to protect your ears and the back of your neck with sunscreen.

-Wear sunglasses that block UV light.
+It’s also important to wear sunglasses that block UV light.
 This will help protect your eyes and the skin around them from sun damage.
-Wrap-around sunglasses are best because they block UV rays from the side.
+Wrap-around sunglasses are best because they block UV rays from the side and the front.

 Take Action: Use Sunscreen